meltwater/tau/README.md

 - `NPM_TOKEN`: npm token for installing and publishing private packages.
 - `CODECOV_TOKEN`: Codecov token for uploading coverage reports (optional).

+These may be set manually or by running the script `./circleci/envvars.sh`.

 ### Tasks

 Primary development tasks are defined under `scripts` in `package.json`